springernature/omelet/Documentation/Data/GoogleData/index.md

 Create a one or multiple browser Sheet and name it as per your convienence.
 Add any or all the browserConfiguration keys to the coloum and your are done .

-Please not single browser Sheet can have mutliple rows of browsers which will tell omelet to run mapped test case on multiple browser
+Please not single browser Sheet can have mutliple rows of browsers which will tell omelet to run mapped test case on multiple browser.
+Any desiredcapability can be configured by provide "dc." in front of the key in the xml.
 After you have given the name , do remember to add the browser sheet name in the  Mapping sheet coloum : BrowserSheet

 More over different Browser sheet can also be provided to a test method in the Mapping with ";" seprated like BrowserSheet1;BrowserSheet2